geobakery/GeospatialAnalyzer/documentation/intersect.md

 # Intersect - API Call
 In this document, we will describe important and good-to-know facts about the intersection service

+## Functionality
+Returns all features that are touched by the transferred geometries.

 ## Examples
 Post-call http://localhost:3000/v1/intersect with JSON body: